Marco Dulca

-Marco Alexandru Dulca (born 11 May 1999) is a Romanian professional footballer who plays as a midfielder for Liga I club Petrolul Ploiești.
+Marco Alexandru Dulca (born 11 May 1999) is a Romanian professional footballer who plays as a midfielder for TFF 1.
+Lig club Kayserispor.

 Club career

-Early career / Viitorul Constanța
+Early career and Viitorul Constanța

 Dulca started practising football with Universitatea Cluj at the age of five, and remained at the club for more than a decade before joining the academy of Swansea City in 2015.

-He returned to Romania four years later by signing for Viitorul Constanța, where he recorded his senior debut in a 3–2 Liga I victory over Hermannstadt on 28 July 2019.
+He returned to Romania four years later after signing with Viitorul Constanța, where he recorded his senior debut in a 3–2 Liga I victory over Hermannstadt on 28 July 2019.

 Chindia Târgoviște

 On 30 August 2020, Dulca was loaned out to fellow league team Chindia Târgoviște.
 He scored his first career goal in a 2–2 home draw with Argeș Pitești on 19 December, and totalled 33 matches in all competitions during the 2020–21 season.

 During the summer of 2021, Dulca joined Chindia Târgoviște on a permanent basis as part of a swap deal.